Brands

 Logo Tumotori Chisato

-After having designed for Issey Miyake, the designer Tsumori Chisato founded her own eponymous house, which revolves around a playful and imaginative style, both pop and poetic.
+With the support of Issey Miyake, she founded her own eponymous house in 1990, which revolves around a playful and imaginative style, both pop and poetic.
 Energy, colors, kitsch patterns, sometimes childish, a skilful use of accessories, from beads to embroidery, to dress these feminine creations.
 She is a real “weaver of dreams” (cit.
 Vogue).

 • UNDERCOVER